popgenomics/DILS_4pop/README.md

 > bin/msms3.2rc-b163.jar

 # Snakefile
-For the time being, all the specifications of the analysis must be indicated in the Snakefile.
-The variables to be filled in are:
+Please, adapt the **line 4** of bin/Snakefile to your own system.
+This is simply the path to the scripts deposited in DILS_4pop/bin:
 - binpath: path to binaries for ABC inferences

 # config file
 DILS requires a second input file (in addition to the fasta) to be executed.
 The second file, in yaml format, contains various information crucial to the analysis.
-Here is an example with config.yaml
+Here is an example with **config.yaml**
 ```
 inputFile: /home/croux/Documents/zoe/data/RNAseq_nucl.fasta # full pathway to the input file (fasta format)
 datapath: /home/croux/Documents/zoe/DILS/4pop_v1 # full pathway to the directory where the analysis will be performed, i.e, where the results will be stored